 Gulielma shushed her son and tried to cheer her moody husband with a smile.
 “No trouble, dear.
 Fewer partridges then.”

 But William was not cheered.
-He had to settle ten thousand pounds of debt with a yearly income of two thousand pounds.
-This was a problem even larger than partridges.
+He had to settle ten thousand pounds of debt on a two thousand pound income.
+This problem was larger than partridges.

 He decisively forked some eggs.
 “And I shall cancel my fourth coach.”